Public Health Practicum

 To learn more about the practicum seminar course (including course description and role in the public health curriculum), see an example syllabus.

-- 100-hour, semester-long field experience that focuses on at least one of the 10 Essential Public Health Services.
+- Field experience focuses on at least one of the 10 Essential Public Health Services.
 Additionally, the student identifies at least three public health core competencies (professional skill areas) to focus on.

 - Completion of Learning Contract (form provided) by the student and field instructor and approved by the Public Health Practicum Coordinator at the start of the practicum semester.
 The Learning Contract details expectations for the field experience, including specific activities and projects.

-- Supervision of the student by a designate field instructor (at least 30 minutes of individual supervision meetings for every 20 hours of placement, after appropriate orientation).
+- Supervision of the student by a designated field instructor (at least 30 minutes of individual supervision meetings for every 20 hours of placement, after appropriate orientation).

 - Evaluation of student performance by designated field instructor (form provided).

-- Final site visit meeting with field instructor, student, and Public Health Practicum Coordinator during final weeks of practicum semester.
+- Final site visit, evaluation, and reflection meeting with field instructor, student, and Public Health Practicum Coordinator during final weeks of practicum semester.

 All students and practicum field instructors will have support available from faculty and staff in the public health program.
 During the field experience semester, students enroll in a seminar course with a public health faculty member to help them integrate course concepts with their field experiences.